SarahZimmermann-Schmutzler/v-server-setup/README.md

 > `ssh user_vm@ip-address_vm`
 enter your password

-At best the vm environment has opened.
+At best the VM environment has opened.

-3. Add the SSH-Key to the file authorized_keys and save it.
+3. Add the SSH-Key to the file *authorized_keys* and save it.
 > `sudo nano ~/.ssh/authorized_keys`

 After you logged out from your VM with `logout` or `exit`, you can now login with `ssh user_vm@ip-address_vm` and without password.

 ### Deactivate the possebility to login with a password
-Now we want that NOBODY could login to our VM with a username password combination.
+Now we want that NOBODY could login to our VM with a username-password-combination.
-We have to deactivate the PasswordAuthentication option in the sshd config file.
+We have to deactivate the **PasswordAuthentication** option in the sshd config file.

 #### Procedure
 1. Open the config file with an editor.
 > `sudo nano /etc/ssh/sshd_config`

-2. Activate the option `PasswordAuthentication` and change from `yes` to `no`.
+2. Activate the option `PasswordAuthentication` and change it from `yes` to `no`.

-3. Restart the ssh service.
+3. Restart the SSH service.
 > `sudo systemctl restart ssh.service`

 4. How to proof that it worked out?
 We know that the login without password is activated and the SSH-Key connection is working.
 But we don't know if it is impossible to login with one.
 We can test ist with: